figureland/statekit/README.md

 So the problem that solved for me was:

 - Complex app state
-- Very lightweight additional JS; ideally <1kb. (no need to do anything fancy with timelines).
+- Very lightweight additional JS; ideally <1kb. (no need to do anything fancy with timelines etc).
 Bring your own easing curve and interpolation.
 Bring your own animation engine if you like.
 - Wanting to produce derived animated values from that state
-- Fine-grained control over the animation loop
+- Fine-grained control over a centralised animation loop
-- Wanting to animate a mix of HTML UI, Canvas, data visualisation elements and update them all from the same source animated value
+- Wanting to animate a mix of HTML UI, Canvas, SVG elements for data vis and update them all from the same source values
+- As much as possible, not glued to one UI framework
 - Not wanting to have a load of animation code in the front-end
 - Not be bothered at all if its running on the server or in the browser